Irish American names

 Kieran little dark one; a classic honoring an early Irish saint

-Liam resolute protector, short form of William; now one of the most popular boys' names in America
+Liam the short form Ireland made of Uilliam, or William, "will" and "helmet"; now one of the most popular boys' names in America

 Maeve she who intoxicates; a beloved queen of Irish mythology, rising fast today